About the Nikon Z 7 (no lens included)

 HDMI: The camera features a mini-HDMI (Type C) output for connecting the camera to an HDTV or other high-definition video device via an optional HDMI cable.

 SuperSpeed USB: The Z7 has a SuperSpeed USB Type-C connector.
 This high-speed USB port can be used for downloading photos to your computer or connecting the camera to a printer.
-With the included AC adapter, you can charge the battery in the camera through the USB port.
 A 24" USB-C cable is included.

 Microphone: The camera has a 3.5mm input for an external microphone, such as the Nikon ME-1 Stereo Microphone.
 The sensitivity of a connected external microphone can be set in the menu.